-- Volume 1 contains the city's vision in the introduction, followed by the General Element chapters that contain goals and policies for each subject. - Volume 2 contains goals and policies of the Neighborhood Area (formerly known as Subarea) Plans.
+- Volume 1 contains the city's vision in the introduction, followed by the General Element chapters that contain goals and policies for each subject. - Volume 2 contains goals and policies of the neighborhood area (formerly known as subarea) plans.

-In Volume 1, each of the elements is organized into three basic components: (1) an individual vision statement; (2) a narrative that describes the background and context for the element; and (3) a goal and list of policies that, when implemented, will achieve the city's vision.
-Volume 1 also contains the Future Land Use Map and a Glossary of key terms.
+In Volume 1, each of the elements is organized into three basic components: (1) an individual vision statement; (2) a narrative that describes the background and context for the element; and (3) a list of goals and policies that, when implemented, will achieve the city's vision.
+Volume 1 also contains a Glossary of key terms.